NakhodaAmir/C-Work/Notes/Math Formulas.md

 }
 ```
 ### Octile Distance
-Octile distance is the distance between two points where the respective lengths of cardinal and diagonal moves are 1 and $\sqrt{2}$ in 2 dimensions.
-For three dimension the respective lengths of cardinal and
+Octile distance is the distance between two points where the respective lengths of cardinal and ordanal moves are 1 and $\sqrt{2}$ in 2 dimensions.
-#### 2 Dimenstion

 In the Euclidean plane, let point ***p*** have Cartesian coordinates (***p***<sub>1</sub>, ***p***<sub>2</sub>) and let point ***q*** have coordinates (***q***<sub>1</sub>, ***q***<sub>2</sub>).
 Then the distance between them, ***d***, is given by:
 ```math
 d(p, q) = \sqrt{2} * min(|p1 - q1|, |p2 - q2|) + ||p1 - q1| - |p2 - q2||